Arisa Igarashi: 2024

-Higashino and Watanabe began the 2024 season by winning the Malaysia Open.
-In the first half of the season, they reached the final of the All England Open, and the quarterfinals of the India Open, French Open, and Asian Championships.
-Leading up to the Paris Olympics, the pair experienced early-round losses at the Singapore and Indonesia Opens.
-Higashino then made her second Olympic appearance at 2024 Paris Olympics, where she and Watanabe won another bronze medal, defeating South Korea's Seo Seung-jae and Chae Yoo-jung in the bronze medal match.
-Following a quarterfinal loss at the Japan Open shortly after the Olympics, Higashino ended her 13-year partnership with Watanabe.
+Higashino and Yuta Watanabe opened the 2024 season by winning the Super 1000 Malaysia Open.
+During the first half of the year, they reached the final of the All England Open, and the quarterfinals of the India Open, French Open, and Asian Championships.
+Prior to the Paris Olympics, the pair recorded early-round exits at the Singapore and Indonesia Opens.
+At the 2024 Paris Olympics, Higashino and Watanabe earned their second consecutive Olympic bronze medal in mixed doubles, defeating South Korea's Seo Seung-jae and Chae Yoo-jung in the bronze medal match.
+Following a quarterfinal loss at the Japan Open in August, the duo ended their 13-year partnership.

 Following the Olympics, Higashino married and began competing under her married name, Arisa Igarashi.
-She announced a focus on women's doubles and formed a new partnership with Ayako Sakuramoto.
-The pair debuted on the BWF World Tour at the Japan Masters in November, losing in the second round to Olympic bronze medalists Nami Matsuyama and Chiharu Shida.
-Concluding the year, they reached the final of the All Japan Badminton Championships in December, where they were again defeated by Matsuyama and Shida; this performance secured their selection to the Japanese National Team for 2025.
+She subsequently shifted her focus to women's doubles and formed a new partnership with Ayako Sakuramoto.
+The pair made their World Tour debut at the Japan Masters in November, where they were eliminated in the second round by Nami Matsuyama and Chiharu Shida.
+In December, they finished as runners-up at the All Japan Championships after losing to Matsuyama and Shida in the final, after which they were selected to the Japanese national team for 2025.

 2025

-In January 2025, Igarashi and Sakuramoto secured their first title as a pair at the Super 750 India Open, defeating Olympic silver medalists Liu Shengshu and Tan Ning of China in the quarterfinals, and Kim Hye-jeong and Kong Hee-yong of South Korea in the final.
+In January, Igarashi and Sakuramoto secured their first title as a pair at the Super 750 India Open, defeating Olympic silver medalists Liu Shengshu and Tan Ning of China in the quarterfinals, and South Korea's Kim Hye-jeong and Kong Hee-yong in the final.
 The following month, at the Asia Mixed Team Championships, their final tournament together as a pair, they won their women's doubles match against China's Chen Qingchen and Wang Tingge.

-Their partnership was officially dissolved in April 2025, a decision made by the players in March after approximately six months together.
-Igarashi announced her intention to continue competing in women's doubles with a new partner.
+Their partnership officially dissolved in April following a decision reached in March after six months together, with Igarashi stating her intention to continue competing in women's doubles.
 On 8 July, it was announced that Igarashi would form a new partnership with Chiharu Shida, an Olympic bronze medalist.
 The new pair debuted at the Hong Kong Open in September, following the conclusion of Shida's partnership with Nami Matsuyama at the World Championships in August.

+2026

+In January, Igarashi briefly partnered with Miyu Takahashi, reaching the women's doubles final at the Super 500 Indonesia Masters before finishing as runners-up following a walkover.
+In June, Igarashi and Shida reached a peak women's doubles ranking of world No. 12.

+On 31 July, Igarashi and Shida announced the dissolution of their partnership, citing differences in their future goals and approaches to the sport.
+Simultaneously, Igarashi announced her withdrawal from the Japanese national team.
+She subsequently partnered with high school student Yui Hoshino, also known as Yinfei Lu, for the Indonesia Masters Super 100 II in October.